VU-Cog-Sci/prfpy/README.md

 Population receptive field fitting routines developed at Spinoza Centre for Neuroimaging

-## In active development - do not use
+## In active development - do not use unless otherwise instructed by repo owners

-This software is very much in development, and this development has just started.
-We strongly recommend against its use for now, and will make this repo private for in-house development shortly.

-Documentation for this package can be found at [readthedocs](https://prfpy.readthedocs.io/en/latest/)
+Documentation for this package can be found at [readthedocs](https://prfpy.readthedocs.io/en/latest/) (not up to date)

 ## Policy & To Do